/token, /introspect, /revoke) follow RFC 6749 §5.2; the authorization endpoint redirects with §4.1.2.1 errors. Their shape:

 Errors from the resource server (/api/public/v1/...)

-invalid_token — 401
+FLEXSLOT_OAUTH2_TOKEN_EXPIRED — 401

 invalid_grant, redirect the user to re-authorize.

-insufficient_scope — 403
+FLEXSLOT_INSUFFICIENT_SCOPE — 403

 The token is valid but doesn’t have the scope this endpoint requires.
+The details object names the required and granted scopes.

-Missing or malformed Authorization header — 401
+Missing Authorization header — 401

-Fix: add Authorization: Bearer <access_token>.
+Authorization: Bearer <access_token>.
 The header name is case-insensitive but the scheme (Bearer) is case-sensitive in practice on some proxies — use the canonical capitalization.

 Errors from /revoke